geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

-# Module 3 - Lab 2 - Exercise 2 - Monitor and Troubleshoot Office 365
+# Module 3 - Lab 2 - Exercise 2 - Monitor and Troubleshoot Microsoft 365

-In this exercise you will be introduced to some troubleshooting tools in Office 365 that enable you to troubleshoot mail flow issues.
-You will then analyze Adatum’s Office 365 service health by reviewing several of the key service health queries and reports that are available in Office 365.
+In this exercise you will be introduced to some troubleshooting tools in Microsoft 365 that enable you to troubleshoot mail flow issues.
+You will then analyze Adatum’s Microsoft 365 service health by reviewing several of the key service health queries and reports that are available in Microsoft 365.
 You will conclude this exercise by reviewing how to submit a service request with the Microsoft Support team should you ever need assistance with a problem.

-### Task 1 - Troubleshoot Mail Flow in Office 365
+### Task 1 - Troubleshoot Mail Flow in Microsoft 365

-Holly Spencer, Adatum's new Enterprise Administrator, wants to prepare herself for any potential mail flow problems that may occur within Adatum’s Exchange environment.
+Holly Dickson, Adatum's new Enterprise Administrator, wants to prepare herself for any potential mail flow problems that may occur within Adatum’s Exchange environment.
 As part of her pilot project, she has decided to create two test scenarios to analyze some of the troubleshooting options available to her.
 One email will be sent to an email address with an invalid domain (@alt.none), and another will be sent to an address with an invalid mailbox in a valid domain (@outlook.com).
 This task guides Holly though a variety of tools that she can use to troubleshoot different mail conflict scenarios.

 1. You should still be logged into LON-DC1 after having completed the prior exercise, and you should still be logged into Microsoft 365 as Holly Spencer.

-2. In **Internet Explorer**, select the **Office 365 home page** tab (officially listed in the tab as **Microsoft Office Home**), which should still be open (if not, navigate to **https://portal.office.com** and log in as **Holly@M365xZZZZZZ.onmicrosoft.com** and **Pa55w.rd**).
+2. In your **Microsoft Edge** browser, select the **Microsoft Office Home** tab to display the Office 365 Home page, which should still be open (if not, navigate to **https://portal.office.com** and log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** and **Pa55w.rd**).

-3. In the **Office 365 home page,** select **Outlook.** In the Outlook settings window that appears, accept **English** as the language, select your corresponding **Time zone**, and then select **Save**.
+3. In the **Office 365 Home** page, select the **Outlook** icon in the column of app icons on the left.
+In the Outlook settings window that appears, accept **English** as the language, select your corresponding **Time zone**, and then select **Save**.

 4. While Outlook will open in a new tab, a **Welcome** window will appear over top of it.
 You cannot close this Welcome window, so you must select the **>** on this window and in each successive window until you reach the final one (feel free to read about the new Outlook features in each window).
 On the final window, select **Get started**, which will display Holly's mailbox in Outlook.